antekfilar/insurance-cost-prediction/insurance-cost-prediction/README.md

 - CatBoost

 ## ✅ Best model
-📈 XGBoost showed the lowest RMSE among the tested models.
+📈 CatBoost showed the best scores in metrics among the tested models.

 ## 🖼️ Visualizations
 - Distributions of features